-Attended Hamilton (Chandler) High School where he was a Parade All-Amer-ican and Gatorade Arizona Player of the Year as a senior in 2000.
+Attended Hamilton (Chandler) High School where he was a Parade All-American and Gatorade Arizona Player of the Year as a senior in 2000.
 He was also named to the All-American team and as the Arizona Player of the Year by USA Today as a senior after rushing for 2,274 yards and 26 TDs on 297 carries.
 Went on to become one of the most dominant pass rushers in college football history during his three-year run at Arizona State, where the consensus first-team All-American amassed 163 tackles (109 solo), 44 sacks, 65.5 tackles for loss, 14 forced fumbles.

-QB Brett Hundley Attended Chandler High School where he was named a SuperPrep All-American as a senior in 2010 after completing 139-of-225 pass attempts (61.8%) for 2,348 yards, 20 TDs and just two INTs and adding a team-high 856 rushing yards (7.0 avg.) and nine TDs.
-Hundly was named Arizona's Gatorade Player of the Year as a junior in 2009 after completing 107-of-170 pass attempts (62.9%) for 1,517 yards, 16 TDs and just two INTs.
+QB Brett Hundley Attended Chandler High School where he was named a SuperPrep All-American Actended Chaldler High School where he was named a SuperPrep All-American as a senior in 2010 after completing 139-of-225 pass attempts (61.8%) for 2,348 yards, 20 TDs and just two INTs and adding a team-high 856 rushing yards (7.0 avg.) and nine TDs.
+Hundly was named Arizona's Gatorade Player of the Year as a junior in 2009 after completing 107-of-170 pass attempts (62.9%) for 1,517 years at 16 TDs and itset true INTs. yards, 16 TDs and just two INTs.